 The Centers for Disease Control and Prevention (CDC) recommend antiretroviral therapy for everyone with HIV, regardless of their current health.
 With consistent use, this treatment helps by:

 - minimizing the risk of opportunistic infections and other HIV-related complications

-- slow the progression of the virus
+- slowing or halting the progression of the virus in the body